FractalBlocks/Fractal/docs/tutorial/readme.md

   ])
 ```

-The `s + ''` part transforms `s` to a string, avoiding a compile error
+For avoiding a compile error with `s` because `h` receives a string.
+The `s + ''` is the most easly way to parse `s` to a string.

-Lets see the structure of the `h` helper.
+Lets see the structure of the `h` function.
 There are three forms of using it:

 ```typescript
 // h(tagName, string | arrayOfElements)